 Essential Lebanon language survival phrases

 The fear of not knowing the Lebanon language is the primary barrier for US travelers, but learning a few key scripts transforms your experience from that of an outsider to a savvy visitor.
-The Lebanon language is pragmatic, and locals appreciate effort over perfection, so mastering just a handful of words related to transportation, dining, and basic politeness will open doors and smiles that English alone cannot.
-Below are the specific Lebanon language scripts that will save you money and earn you respect, giving you the confidence to navigate the streets without constantly relying on translation apps or guides.
+The Lebanon language is pragmatic, and locals appreciate effort over perfection.
+Mastering just a handful of words related to transportation, dining, and basic politeness will open doors and smiles that English alone cannot.
+Below are the specific Lebanon language scripts that will save you money and earn you respect.

 The Service vs. Taxi script

 Understanding this distinction in the Lebanon language will save you significant money.
 A “Service” is a shared taxi, while a “Taxi” is private.
-The negotiation relies on specific Lebanon language cues.
+The negotiation relies on specific Lebanon language cues, which is crucial when deciding between Uber in Lebanon vs Taxi.

 -